 Phase III: Participants attend group counseling one time per week for a minimum of four months (i.e., roughly sixteen sessions).
 During these less-frequent sessions (as compared to those in Phase II), participants continue to discuss common issues with other participants who have found themselves in the Broward County Drug Court Treatment Division for similar reasons.

-Our Ft Lauderdale and Broward County defense attorneys know that individuals arrested for and/or charged with a drug-related offense are often times victims of the ailment of addiction, categorized as a “complex brain disease” by the National Institutes of Health (NIH).
+Our Broward County drug crime defense attorneys know that individuals arrested for and/or charged with a drug-related offense are often times victims of the ailment of addiction, categorized as a “complex brain disease” by the National Institutes of Health (NIH).
 That the symptoms of the disease happen to be actions that the State of Florida have deemed to be crimes should not necessarily mean that those who act out in their addictions are criminals.
 Instead, those individuals should be treated with compassion.
 If the purpose of a correctional system (jail and/or prison) truly is to rehabilitate individuals for successful reentry into society, then the Broward County Drug Court Treatment Division should be seen as a model of efficiency, as it allows those addicted to drugs to receive rehabilitative treatment services as an alternative to jail or prison, where the root of the problem (addiction) would likely go untreated.

 Florida Criminal Lawyers